A new report suggests North Korean agents are attempting to falsify their way into the crypto space for nefarious purposes.

 Michael Barnhart, another Mandiant principal analyst, supports the idea that the scam’s purpose is to fund North Korea’s totalitarian regime.

-“These are North Koreans trying to get hired and get to a place where they can funnel money back to the regime.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“These are North Koreans trying to get hired and get to a place where they can funnel money back to the regime.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action